 All the time you will have the security of a back-up vehicle, either a 4WD land cruiser or truck.
 The vehicle will carry our entire luggage and you when needed.
 Our leaders carry a good tool kit and will help to fix any bike problems.
 However, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
 If in doubt, have it fully serviced by a bike shop before you travel.

-This trip is designed for the strong cyclist.
-You will cycle over 6 high passes, 5 over 5000m.
-Altitude, headwinds, long climbs all contribute to make this one of the hardest tours going.
-Most of the time you will be cycling on dirt roads at altitudes over 4000m.
+This trip is designed for strong cyclists.
+You will cycle over six high passes, five over 5000m.
+Altitude, headwinds and long climbs all contribute to making this one of the hardest tours going.
+Most of the time you will be cycling on roads at altitudes over 4000m.
 Although you do not need to be an athlete, it pays to spend some time before the trip getting into the best shape possible.
 This will ensure you get the most from your holiday.
 We can send you specific training tips on request.